xonai-computing/xonai-dashboard/docs/docker.md

 To ingest metrics from an EMR cluster, a database destination URL needs to be provided as an argument to the bootstrap script, this initialization process is described in the EMR setup
 [document](setup-emr.md#bootstrap-action-for-default-push-mode).
 If the Docker host is outside the cloud network, an open tunnel connection for local port `8428` may be required and the tunnel URL can be used as the bootstrap argument instead of the IPv4 DNS of an EC2 instance for example.
 A sample command for remote port forwarding has already been mentioned in the previous
-[section](#monitoring-remote-applications), the https URL that it returns can be used as the bootstrap argument.
+[section](#monitoring-remote-applications), the https URL that it returns can be pasted into the argument field of the bootstrap action.

 ### Monitoring Databricks Clusters
 The [compose-dbx.yaml](../docker/compose-dbx.yaml) file defines three dashboard containers for tracking Databricks clusters and references the two custom images whose creation is specified [above](#building-dashboard-images).